danielzlatanov/estate-fetch/README.md

 -   No registration or payment is required to access all features.
 -   The app is designed to be user-friendly and intuitive for quick real estate searches.
 -   It is fully responsive across all devices, thanks to Tailwind CSS.
+-   Optimized for dark mode using darkreader, with a switch available in the header to toggle between dark and light modes.

 ###### [Back to Top](#estate-fetch)